hu3agency/ep0_daoTeaching/README.md

       gr0v0Output:                   "The Planet's __language__ institution is allowing egoic __fear__ to contribute to the universal challenge of __polarization__.
 We learn from __A New Earth: Awakening to Your Life's Purpose__ by __Eckhart Tolle__ to help deepen our understanding of our collective ego."
     },
     gr0v1biomimicry: {
+      natureMentorQuestion:          "What system in nature can use the challenge to create a benefit?",
       natureMentor:                  "cells",

+      mentorBenefitQuestion:         "What benefit does the system in nature create from the challenge?,
       mentorBenefit:                 "growth",

+      bookBioQuestion:               "What book will represent
       bookBioTitle:                  "Tao Te Ching",
       bookBioAuthor:                 "Lao Tzu (Stephen Mitchell Translation)",
       gr0v1Output:                   "__Cells__ use __polarization__ to create __growth__.
 We learn from __Tao Te Ching__ by __Lao Tzu__ to explore biomemetic perspectives for our universal challenges."